CPSC Posts Recalls to its Web Site

-Children's Robes Recalled by HulovoX Due to Violation of Federal Flammability Standards and Burn Hazard
+Children's Nightgowns Recalled by AllMeInGeld Due to Violation of Federal Flammability Standards and Burn Hazard; Sold Exclusively on Amazon.com

 About the U.S. CPSC